liuliu/ccv/doc/dpm.md

 How to train my own detector?
 -----------------------------

 Yes, this implementation comes with a tool to train your own detector too.
+In this chapter, I will go through how I trained the pedestrian.m detector that shipped with ccv source code.